Apple sees holiday-quarter sales above Wall St., shares rise

-(Reuters) - Apple Inc (AAPL.O) forecast revenue for the holiday shopping-quarter largely above market expectations, helping allay investor concerns about production delays and supply constraints for the iPhone X, which it will start shipping on Friday.
+(Reuters) - Apple Inc (AAPL.O) forecast revenue for the holiday shopping-quarter largely above market expectations, allaying investor concerns about production delays on the eve of the launch of the highly anticipated iPhone X.

 Apple opened pre-orders for the iPhone X on Oct.
-27 and has said demand has been “off the charts,” although some analysts expressed concern about supply chain issues that might make it hard for Apple to make enough phones to satisfy demand.
+27 and has said demand has been “off the charts,” although some analysts have been worried about supply chain issues that might prevent Apple making enough phones to satisfy demand.

+The new phone, which goes on sale around the world on Friday, drew a line of about 350 people outside Apple’s store in Sydney, Australia shortly after the company released its results.

 Apple Chief Financial Officer Luca Maestri told Reuters on Thursday the company was “quite happy” with how manufacturing of the iPhone X was progressing, noting that “production is growing every week, and that’s very, very important during a ramp period.”